Installomator/Installomator/README.md

 ./Installomator.sh firefox LOGO=jamf BLOCKING_PROCESS_ACTION=tell_user_then_kill NOTIFY=all
 ```

-There is a debug mode and one other setting that can be controlled with variables in the code.
+There is a debug mode and other settings that can be controlled with variables in the code.
 This simplifies the actual use of the script from within a management system.

 ### Extensible